 Now, for those not familiar with The Last Door, it’s an uncanny and rather creepy tale of horror and suspense, which takes place in Victorian England, as the protagonist – Jeremiah Devitt – suddenly receives a mysterious letter from a childhood friend.
 Needless to say, the events that follow are not for the faint of heart, but they do make for an interesting adventure, complete with spine-chilling music and pixellated visuals.
 Oh and puzzles, because, genre stable, ya know?

 Explore the fishing village of [spoiler], its cliffs and snow-covered forest, while you try to unveil the obscure past of [spoiler].
 Follow Wakefield and Kaufmann as they delve deeper into the mystery, and meet new horrors with them!

 While more The Last Door is always a good thing in my books, all is unfortunately not well on the topic of finances, for its creator.
-As such, they’ll be mixing things up in regards to the price tag, removing the ‘life-time subscription’ tier (won’t affect those who already donated that much, or more), instead selling the game in episodic format and in season packs.
+As such, they’ll be mixing things up in regards to the price tag, removing the ‘life-time subscription’ tier (won’t affect those who already donated that much, or more), instead opting to sell the game in episodic format and season packs.
 Note: April 6th – launch date for the full version of My Dearest Visitor – is the deadline for those interested in purchasing access to all past and future episodes, at a total of €10 ($11) on the official website.
-More details in this here blog post, including details on the time limited ‘Special Offer‘.
+More details in this here blog post, including details on the time-limited ‘Special Offer‘.